Self-trapping and skin solitons in two-dimensional non-Hermitian lattices: Results

 where

 In the above expressions, the notation \(n_{x/y}\) denotes either \(n_x\) or \(n_y\).

-Our results are presented in Fig.3.
-In particular, in Fig.~3(a), we show that, in the linear regime, the wavefunction's mean positions, \( \langle n_x \rangle = \langle n_y \rangle \), increase almost linearly with the propagation distance \( z \), after an initial acceleration~\cite{Topo6}, and finally the wavepacket reaches the corner C. To the contrary, when Kerr nonlinearity is introduced, propagation is significantly hindered.
+Our corresponding results, for the same configuration as in Fig.2, are presented in Fig.3.
+In particular, in Fig.~3(a), we show that, in the linear regime, the wavefunction's mean positions, \( \langle n_x \rangle = \langle n_y \rangle \), increase almost linearly with the propagation distance \( z \), after an initial acceleration~\cite{Topo6}, and finally the wavepacket reaches the corner (A).
+To the contrary, when Kerr nonlinearity is introduced, propagation is significantly hindered.
 Specifically, as the excitation amplitude \(A\) increases, the mean positions \( \langle n_x \rangle = \langle n_y \rangle \) have a progressively delayed increase and their value never reaches the corresponding for the linear regime, indicating a higher tendency for self-trapping.
 Moreover, the nonlinear regime is characterized by increased position uncertainties \( \Delta n_x = \Delta n_y \), as depicted in Fig.~\ref{mean_std}(b).
 This increase reflects the previously discussed splitting of the wavefunction into two parts (bottom row of Fig.~\ref{dynamics}).
-Such behavior emerges due to the interplay between Kerr nonlinearity and the NHSE, which will be studied more systematically in the following section.
+Such behavior emerges due to the interplay between Kerr nonlinearity and the NHSE, which will be studied more systematically in the following subsection.

-\section{ANTAGONISM BETWEEN SKIN EFFECT AND SELF-TRAPPING}
+\subsection{Antagonism between skin effect and self-trapping}

-As it was discussed in the previous paragraphs, the skin effect and nonlinearity have opposite tendencies regarding localization, which leads to a dynamic interplay.
-Therefore, our goal in this section is to demonstrate, through pertinent examples, that the dynamics in a 2D NLHN lattice, as described by Eq.~(\ref{kerr}) with $g=1$, depend highly on the position of the initial excitation, due to the system's non-Hermiticity.
+As it was discussed in the previous section, Kerr-nonlinearity and the skin effect have opposite tendencies regarding localization of an initially localized wavepacket, which leads to a dynamic interplay.
+Therefore, our goal in this section is to demonstrate, through pertinent examples, that the dynamics in a 2D NLHN lattice, as described by Eq.~(\ref{kerr}) with {$|g|=1$}, depend highly on the position of the initial single-site excitation, due to the system's non-Hermiticity.
 Specifically, we will consider the single-site initial condition:

 for different cases of $n_{x_0}$ and $n_{y_0}$ and for various values of the excitation amplitude \( A \).